Open-All-Scale-Causal-Engine/OpenASCE/README.md

 print(result)
 ```

 The complete examples can be found in the [examples](examples/) folder.

-The detailed documents can be found in the [docs](docs/) folder.
+## Documentation

+Documentation is available at: <https://openasce.readthedocs.io/en/latest/index.html>

 ## How to Contribute